 2. Neglecting to create a marketing plan.

-It can be easy to forget that marketing is a big part of a real estate agent’s job, but it’s one of the most essential tasks for attracting buyers.
+It can be easy to forget that marketing is a big part of selling a mobile home, but it’s one of the most essential tasks for attracting buyers.
 A good marketing plan for selling a manufactured home should include:

 - Identifying a manufactured home’s strengths and how to accentuate them